SakhnevichKirill/mcp-obsidian/README.md

 - patch_content: Insert content into an existing note relative to a heading, block reference, or frontmatter field.
 - append_content: Append content to a new or existing file in the vault.
 - delete_file: Delete a file or directory from your vault.
+- obsidian_dataview_query: runs a TABLE dataview query in obsidian

 ### Example prompts